-The school offers outstanding facilities and opportunities exist for a number of different sports and activities, including Rugby, Netball, Football, Hockey, Cricket, Tennis, Athletics, Badminton, Cross-Country, Basketball, Swimming, Fives, Table Tennis, Fencing, Aerobics, Dance, Yoga, Bouldering, Karate, Rowing and Squash.
+The school offers outstanding facilities and opportunities exist for a number of different sports and activities, Rugby, Netball, Football, including Hockey, Cricket, Tennis, Athletics, Badminton, Cross-Country, Basketball, Swimming, Fives, Table Tennis, Fencing, Aerobics, Dance, Yoga, Cycling, Spinning, Bouldering, Karate, Rowing and Squash.
 All pupils are required to play games as part of their normal curriculum and a large number represent the school.

 There is a wide range of co-curricular activities and school societies.
 Music is particularly strong, with multiple choirs, Orchestra, Wind Band, Chamber Choir, Chamber Orchestra, Concert Band, jazz and rock groups, as well as many smaller ensembles.
 The school has a fully equipped theatre that is heavily used for our own productions as well as by visiting professional actors and musicians.
 A large number of plays and musicals are staged each year, with opportunities for pupils to direct as well as to act and provide technical support, and an annual production is performed at the Edinburgh Fringe Festival.
 Over 60 clubs and societies meet on a weekly basis, often run by pupils.
-Gender Politics Society, Wellbeing Society, Cultural Awareness Society and Green Impact Society, the environmental action group, are all currently popular.
+Feminist Society, Queer Society, Cultural Awareness Society and Green Impact Society, the environmental action group, are all currently popular.
 Debating and Model United Nations, Young Enterprise, Chess and Robotics regularly send teams to competitions with great success.
 Pupil journalism thrives at UCS, with pupils editing and producing the school magazine, The Tortoise, as well as Bocca, a Classics and Art History journal, Interlingua, the modern languages journal, and others.
-School trips are arranged on a regular basis and UCS has close links with schools in France, Germany, Spain, Uganda and India.
+School trips are arranged on a regular basis.
 UCS has partnerships with Westminster Academy, UCL Academy, Michaela Community School and the London Academy of Excellence Stratford, as well as a number of primary schools.
-Pupils currently raise roughly £20,000 per year for a range of charities that they select themselves as part of a Community Action initiative.
+Pupils currently raise roughly £30,000 per year for a range of charities that they select themselves as part of a Community Action initiative.
 Academic Enrichment Weeks, Women in Sport Week and the non-curricular Activities Week annually broaden and embellish the UCS educational experience.